electro-framework/framework/readme.md

 You should not install this package on an empty project, as it doesn't provide the underlying files and directory structure required by a fully-working application.

-Use the [selenia project](https://github.com/selenia-framework/selenia) as your application's starting point.
+Use the [Selenia base installation](https://github.com/selenia-framework/selenia) as your application's starting point.

 ### Customized framework installation